SilverBright/video-games-library-sinatra-project/README.md

 ## Instructions

-- Create a new account
+- Create a new account and log in
-- Login
 - You will be redirected to the main index page where you can see a list of video games added by other users
-- Select 'Add a game' to add a game title and platform, then click 'submit'
+- Select 'Add a game' to add a game title, and platform, then click 'submit'
 - From here, you can edit or delete your entry, add a new game, or go to the Library
-- To edit or delete your title from the Library, simply click directly on the title, which will redirect you to an edit screen
+- To edit or delete your game from the Library, simply click directly on the title, which will redirect you to an edit screen

 ## Specs